JiiXaa/click-clique/README.md

 - As a user, I can view the details of a single post so that I can learn more about it.
 - As a user, I can view all the most recent posts, so that is up to date with the newest content.
 - As a user, I can search for posts with keywords, so that i can find the posts and user profiles I am most interested in.
-- As a user I can keep scrolling trough the images that are loaded automatically so that I don't have to click on "next page"
+- As a user I can keep scrolling trough the images that are loaded automatically so that I don't have to click on "next page".
 - As a post owner I can edit my post so that I can make corrections or update it after it was created.
-- As a logged in user I can add comments to a post so that I can share my thoughts about the post
+- As a logged in user I can add comments to a post so that I can share my thoughts about the post.
 - As a user, I would like to read comments posted by users under posts so that I can be in touch with the community.
+- As an owner of a comment I can edit my comment so that I can fix or update my existing comment.

 ## Technologies